ts-mini/mimir-helm-chart-mt/README.md

 ## Overview

 Cortex doesn't have an opinion on an authgateway/multitenant solution at this time.
 This chart is meant to be deployed in addition to https://github.com/cortexproject/cortex-helm-chart.
 This will configure a few key parts of your cortex config to allow for multi-tenancy-as-config.
 This DOES expose implementation details of "auth" for cortex - so beware.
 As of writing - this is configured for nginx ingress, nothing else.
+(Context: https://github.com/cortexproject/cortex-helm-chart/pull/57)

 ## Use